mmathu/MixedSeeds/README.md

                     The amount of keywords do NOT need to be limited, and can contain as many keywords as necessary.

   *  **xUrlArray**     This array ONLY contains the 'domain name' of the websites you want to search.

+     If the articles can be retrieved on the website 'http://www.webarticles.com', enter that into the array.
+If the website                  contains a path, e.g 'http://www.articlewebsite.com/pathtoarticles', only enter the domain name 'http://www.articlewebsite.com'.
+     The '/pathtoarticles' would then be placed into the array below.

   *  **xUrlExtensionArray** This array contains the path, if it is needed, of the websites you want to search.
+If no path is needed,   enter ''

       **NOTE: For one whole website, ensure the 'domain name' and the 'path' have the same index, in the arrays 'xUrlArray' and                       'xUrlExtensionArray'.**